AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 To retire an instance, perform the steps below;

-1. On the instance, click the drop-down menu and choose the option **[!UICONTROL Retire instance]**.
+1. On the instance, select the drop-down menu and choose the option **[!UICONTROL Retire instance]**.

    ![](assets/retire-an-instance.png)